Topic

 • it is necessary to verify the authenticity or contents of one or more of the documents presented

 • there are other grounds for believing that a permit will not be granted.
-This applies, for example, if the pay and working conditions offered are clearly poorer than normal for the place and occupation in question in Norway.

 All applications shall be assessed individually.
 If an application has been submitted from a country where experience indicates that there may be doubt about identity and other documentation, the foreign service mission shall nonetheless carry out a concrete assessment of the case, including considering whether a decision can be made on the basis of the information provided.